On quantitative noise stability and influences for discrete and continuous models: Introduction

-Theroem \ref{kms2} is the functional form of Theorem \ref{kms1}.
-As ensured by Lemmas $4.2$ and $4.6$ of [K-M-S2] the functional form implies the statement for sets.
-For convenience, we will work throughout this paper with the functional form, so that our result on sets can be viewed as corollaries of the functionnal form.
+for the Gaussian space, where $C_1, \, C_2$ are some positive numerical constants.
+These results actually are proved in theirs functional forms, that is for any bounded (by $1$) function $f$ defined respectively in the discrete cube and in the Gaussian space ($C^1$ smooth in the latter case), it holds

-The proof of Theorem \ref {kms2} in [K-M-S2] relies on Theorem \ref {kk} on the discrete cube together with a Central Limit Theorem argument.
-It is assumed that the functions are bounded.
-A close inspection of the arguments from [K-K] actually reveals that the Fourier--Walsh decomposition approach may be adapted to a Fourier--Hermite decomposition in the Gaussian case to yield the same conclusion.
-In this process, the boundedness condition of $f$ may be weakened into a control in $L^2(\mu)$.
-That is, by homogeneity, we get that for every function $f$ in $L^2(\mu)$,
+The results in \cite{K-K} and \cite{K-M-S2} actually extend for functions in $L^2(\mu)$.
+Indeed, the proof of the Gaussian result in \cite{K-M-S2} relies on the result of the discrete cube in \cite{K-K} together with an appropriate Central Limit Theorem argument.
+A close inspection of the arguments from \cite{K-K} actually reveals that the Fourier--Walsh decomposition approach may be adapted to a Fourier--Hermite decomposition in the Gaussian case so to yield the same conclusion.
+Therefore, the boundedness of the functions can be weakened to obtain the same result for functions in $L^2(\mu)$.

-This type of approach is however somewhat limited to the examples of the discrete cube and the Gauss space due to the suitable commutation between the semigroup and the orthogonal basis of the Fourier decomposition (see [Ma]).